 The projects for Nairobi i-Teams in 2022 covered the following areas:

 - Water testing, WaterScope

 - “Making the commercialisation of new technologies inclusive”, by Dr. Lara Allen, CEO, Centre for Global Equality

 - Communication skills workshop, by Katie Bardes

 - Presentation skills, by Dr. Sarwat Howe, University of Manchester Innovation Factory

 - Guest entrepreneur speaker, Professor Jackson Mwangi Mbuthia from Nairobi

-The final presentations will take place on March 30th 2022, in-person at Strathmore and online via zoom – registration for the zoom session is available here.
+The final presentations took place in-person at Strathmore and online via zoom.

 Cambridge i-Teams, CGE and Strathmore University gratefully acknowledge the support of the Institute for Manufacturing (IfM), University of Cambridge, and funding from the University of Cambridge EPSRC International Partnerships Fund.